 We continue to support a birth companion for women giving birth in Powys Birth Centres.
 For situations where Women may have reason to bring children to an appointment, please contact Named Midwife to discuss circumstances.
 For Women giving birth in neighbouring District General Hospitals, please discuss the relevant visiting guidance for the relevant hospitals with your named Midwife

 Scheduled appointments (e.g. outpatients): We recognise that there may be exceptional circumstances where it is necessary for a visitor to accompany a patient or service user to a scheduled appointment.
 For example: to accompany people with cognitive impairments; where a visitor can provide support if the treatment is likely to cause distress; or, where a person with a learning disability, mental health issues, dementia, or autism would be distressed if they were not accompanied.
 Please talk to the health care team about the arrangements in place for scheduled appointments, and to discuss your specific needs and circumstances.

 This guidance is being kept under review and will change as the pandemic status alters.

-Our local visiting arrangements reflect the latest national guidance published by Welsh Government in November 2020.
+Our local visiting arrangements reflect the latest national guidance published by Welsh Government.
 The full guidance can be found at https://gov.wales/hospital-visiting-during-coronavirus-outbreak-guidance